sebaskun/walmart_scraper/README.md

-# Cornershop's backend integrations test
+# Walmart CA webscraper using Scrapy

 ## How to run